sebosp/s2protocol-rs/README.md

 - Attack events
 - etc.

+The iterators returns a tuple `(SC2EventType, UnitChangeHint)` The first item contains the event itself as it was deserialized from the SC2Replay.
-The iterator returns a tuple `(SC2EventType, UnitChangeHint)` The second item allows the consumers of the iterator to inspect the state to gather more information on what has changed.
+The second item hints the consumers of the iterator about the changes performed to the state machine due to this event.
 For example, units may have been deleted, added, changed position, etc.

-The changes to the state machine are returned by the iterator.

 ```rust
 let source: PathBuf = ""